 In 1999, Dr. John Griffith, a former Lyon College president who is now retired as president of Presbyterian College, nominated Weatherman when the academic dean's position opened at Erskine College in South Carolina.
 Weatherman served for 10 years as Vice President and Dean of the College at Erskine, as well as teaching politics.

 Weatherman has written a weekly column for both the Batesville Daily Guard and the Arkansas Democrat-Gazette.
 He is the author of Endangered Guardians: Party Reform Within A Constitutional System.
 He has served as an elder and a church school teacher in the Associate Reformed Presbyterian Church and the Presbyterian Church (U.S.A).
-He enjoys sailing and keeps a sailboat at Greers Ferry Lake, although he reports that “Scott Dirksen and the students in the LEAP Program use it more than I do.”
+He enjoys sailing and keeps a sailboat at Greers Ferry Lake, although he reports that the students in the LEAP Program use it more than he does.

-Weatherman and his wife, Lynn, will celebrate 41 years of marriage in April.
+Weatherman and his wife, Lynn, will celebrate 43 years of marriage in April.
 They have two children, David and Andrea.
 David is an attorney and lives in Nashville with his wife, Kristine Fox, and their two children.
-Andrea is earning a Ph.D. in German at Vanderbilt University.
+Andrea and her husband, Jonatan Kikkert, also live in Nashville, where Andrea is a Ph.D. candidate at Vanderbilt University.